nickdima/skrap/README.md

 #### Brakedown of a simple recipe file

-* `url` - the url of the page that needs to pe scraped, can contain multiple placeholder in the form of `${param_name}` for paramters that can be passed from the command line or programtically in node.js
+* `url` - the url of the page that needs to pe scraped, can contain multiple placeholders in the form of `${param_name}` for paramters that can be passed from the command line or programtically in node.js
 * `collections` - an array of objects that describe one or more collections (lists of data) to be parsed from the page
     - `name` - the collection's name for grouping the results in the output
     - `query` - the selector function that should return an array of objects from which to build the collection